 There are a total of ten pockets on this coat!
 This jacket has more pockets than any other coat we tested.
 There are 6 pockets on the exterior.
 Two of which are located right by the rib cage, lined with fleece on both sides, and secured with a zipper.
 There are two pockets on the front of the jacket with fleece on one side that are secured with snaps.
 There is also a chest pocket and a sleeve pocket, both secure with a snap.

 The jacket's interior has four pockets.
 There is one media pocket with a zipper, another pocket below it with a snap, and two open mess open pockets on the side for gloves or a hat.
-Compared to some jackets that lack multiple pockets, like the North Face Arrowood Triclimate Jacket, and the Patagonia Tres Down Parka, we like how many pockets this jacket offers.
 For some people, this may be TOO many, but it's all about personal preference.

 As we mentioned above, you can cinch the waist with an internal pull to tailor the fit.
 We appreciate the feature, but it doesn't completely fix the fact that this jacket runs big.
 The main zipper is heavy duty, double-sided, and can be finicky.
-We had to make sure it was lined up exactly, like on the Canada Goose Camp Hooded Jacket.
+We had to make sure it was lined up.

-With a price tag of $500 this jacket isn't cheap, but for what you are paying for you are getting your monies worth.
+This jacket isn't cheap, but for what you are paying for you are getting your money's worth.
 Waterproof, windproof, and breathable, this jacket is warm, protective and stylish.
-The quality and construction of the jacket is superior to some of the jackets we tested like, the Columbia Heavenly.

 Overall, the Nuuk is a solid winter jacket choice that will last many winters to come.
 Despite it running a big, we were able to fit more layers underneath, even though we didn't find this necessary because of how warm we were.
 If you like everything about this jacket but the size, consider ordering a size down.
 The outer shell was highly waterproof and synthetic insulation kept us warm when temperatures dropped well below freezing.